MyPasswordIsWeak/ciAM/README.md

-# ciAM
+# CiAM

-cia application manager (ciAM) - A minimalist cia installer for the 3ds
+Cia Application Manager (CiAM) - A minimalist cia installer for the 3ds
-a combination of the AM (application module) module and cia
+a combination of the AM (application module) module and cia (ctr importable archive)

 # Controls